gsanchezd/survey_engine/README.md

 - Each person can answer each survey only once (email-based tracking)
 - Rich answer types (text, numeric, multiple choice, scales)
 - UUID-based survey routing
+- Polymorphic associations - surveys can belong to any resource (cohorts, courses, etc.)
 - Comprehensive analytics and reporting

 ## Installation